ajdinl/ajdinl/README.md

 Frontend Developer
 ------------------

-Ajdin is JavaScript Developer, which works in JavaScript - React / Next and Ember.
+Ajdin is a JavaScript Developer, with a passion for React / Next and Ember.

 * 🌍  I'm based in Bosnia and Herzegovina
 * 🖥️  See my portfolio at [Vercel](http://ajdinlojic.vercel.app/)